chubin/cheat.sh/README.md

     /~keyword
 ```

-In this case search is not recursive — it is conducted only in a pages of the specified level.
+In this case search is not recursive — it is conducted only in a page of the specified level.
 For example:

 ```